imodpasteur/ZOLA-3D/README.md

 ## Distinctive features:

-* A very simple user interface implemented in Fiji.
+* User-fliendly interface implemented in Fiji.
 * We incorporate 3D predetection (instead of just finding a peak) into the algorithm, so the PSF can be spatially extended, such as tetrapod PSF.
 * We use integrated model of PSF encoded into pupil function.
 This makes PSF calibration extremely robust to the noise.
 As a result, only one or two beads are needed to calibrate PSF.
 * Index mismatch is included.
 Just select the correct immersion and mounting medium parameters.